 The Extreme mode is useless as it’s too aggressive and adds a lot of pixel overshoot.
-It’s just there so that Acer could advertize the quoted 0.5ms GtG pixel response time speed.
+It’s just there so that Acer could advertise the quoted 0.5ms GtG pixel response time speed.

 Regardless, the Normal mode is fast enough to eliminate any ghosting up to 240Hz (or 270Hz if overclocked) without adding overshoot.

 At lower frame rates (48 – 144FPS), however, inverse ghosting becomes noticeable.
-At ~144FPS, it’s negligible, but the closer you get to ~60FPS, it becomes more apparent.
+At ~144FPS, it’s negligible, but the closer you get to ~60FPS, the more apparent it becomes.